rsvim/rfc/3-EventLoop.md

 ### Interrupt/Abort a Running Task

 For example, when reading/writing a super big file, it can take minutes or even hours.
-It's dangerous if the read/write operation is interrupted without correctly open/close the file descriptor, which damage filesystem on storage device.
+It's dangerous if the read/write operation is interrupted without correctly open/close the file descriptor, which damages filesystem on storage device.

 For such case, we have below choices: